Rethinking Class-Prior Estimation for Positive-Unlabeled Learning: Experiments

 \subsection{Experiments on Real-world Datasets}

-We use $5$ popular baselines on the real-world datasets to compare with the proposed method, which are AlphaMax (AM) \citep{jain2016nonparametric}, Elkan-Noto (EN) \citep{elkan2008learning}, KM1, KM2 \citep{ramaswamy2016mixture} and ROC \citep{scott2015rate}\footnote{The codes for the AM and EN estimators were implemented in \cite{jain2016nonparametric}, and are acquired through personal communication.
-The code for ROC, KM1 and KM2 are taken from \href{http://web.eecs.umich.edu/~cscott/}{Clayton's personal website.}}.
-By using our method, the regrouped version of them are implemented, which are called RAM, REN, RKM1, RKM2 and RROC.
-In Table~\ref{tab:table1}, we compare the absolute estimation errors of each baseline with those of its regrouped version on different datasets with different sample lengths.
-Each number in Table~\ref{tab:table1} is the average over $6 \times 10$ experiments.
+We illustrate the absolute estimation errors of different estimators on the real-world datasets.
+Totally, 7 baseline methods are used in the experiments, which are AlphaMax (AM) \citep{jain2016nonparametric}, DEDPUL (DPL) \citep{ivanov2019dedpul}, Elkan-Noto (EN) \citep{elkan2008learning}, KM1, KM2 \citep{ramaswamy2016mixture}, ROC \citep{scott2015rate}, and Rankpruning (RPG) \citep{northcutt2017learning}.
+By using our method, the regrouped version of them are implemented, which are called ReAM, ReDPL, ReEN, ReKM1, ReKM2, ReROC, and ReRPG.
+In Table~\ref{tab:error_real}, we compare the absolute estimation errors of each baseline with those of its regrouped version on different datasets with different sample lengths.
+Each number in Table~\ref{tab:error_real} is the average over $6 \times 10$ experiments.

-Table~\ref{tab:table1} reflects the effectiveness of our regrouping method.
-Our regrouping method has state-of-the-art estimation accuracy.
-Overall, the estimation accuracy is increased for all popular MPE estimators by using our regrouping method.
-By observing the last row, except the KM2 estimator, the regrouped version of the rest estimators have much smaller average estimation errors among the most of the datasets with different sample lengths.
-Additionally, Regrouping-AlphaMax (RAM) results the smallest average estimation error among all methods.
+Table~\ref{tab:error_real} reflects the effectiveness of our regrouping CPE method.
+Overall, by using our method, the estimation accuracy is increased for most of the popular CPE methods among most of the datasets with different sample lengths.
+By observing the last row, the regrouped version of the estimators has much smaller average estimation errors except DPL, KM2, and RPG.
+On the real-world datasets, Regrouping AlphaMax (ReAM) has the smallest average estimation error among all methods.